How to Get Through Due Diligence on the Sale of Your Business

 What is due diligence?

-Due diligence is the review by the buyer and/or their CPA, after an offer has been accepted, of your business’s financial statements, employee, vendor, customer (names redacted if needed) records, insurance policies, business licenses, and material contracts generally for the last three years.
+Due Diligence is the review by the buyer and/or their CPA, after an offer has been accepted, of your business’s financial statements, employee, vendor, customer (names redacted if needed) records, insurance policies, business licenses, and material contracts generally for the last three years.

 Why does a buyer need to perform due diligence?

 The buyer has based their offer on the information provided and needs to confirm that what was represented to them is true and correct.
+Due Diligence is normally a contingency in the Purchase Agreement and If there are any inconsistencies the buyer can choose to renegotiate or cancel the Purchase Agreement.

 What information, records, and/or financial materials will the buyer want to access?